 As part of our DNA, Big Picture believe that charities should be able to hold on to the vast majority of their funds and be able to use them in their projects.
 We had seen, on so many occasions, charities charged what we saw as excessive fees for film-making services and felt that there was something we could do to help.
 Thus, Big Picture Charity Films was formed.
 We undertake our own fundraising events throughout the year, which in turn allow us to charge far, far less than commercial film-making professionals, whilst still being able to deliver broadcast quality services to our clients.
 We have travelled extensively across the UK and Europe, working for various charities.

 Along with the technical expertise and extensive filmmaking experience of the Big Picture team, we also recognise that we are often working with highly vulnerable individuals and whilst we understand that there is a requirement to capture their lived experiences there is also a duty of care to them as people.
-As such, our Production Manager is a qualified counsellor who would be present on all the shoots in this project.
-She would undertake all interviews with the young people, which allows her to concentrate fully on putting them at ease, whilst not having to be concerned with the placement of cameras/lights etc. This is something we believe is fundamental in our ability to be able to capture effective and emotional stories, whilst respecting the often fragile nature of the interviewee.
+As such, our Production Manager is a qualified counsellor who undertakes all sensitive interviews, which allows her to concentrate fully on putting people at ease, whilst not having to be concerned with the placement of cameras/lights etc. This is something we believe is fundamental in our ability to be able to capture effective and emotional stories, whilst respecting the often fragile nature of the interviewee.
 We believe this is another part of the Big Picture service that shows our professionalism and credibility.
 Our team all hold current, enhanced DBS certificates.

 In terms of equipment and level of technical expertise, the Big Picture team bring a wealth of experience to this.
 Having worked closely with broadcasters, whose technical specs are incredibly demanding, all our work will stand up to international broadcast standards and would be accepted on any television station across the world.
-We use high-end Sony cameras, broadcast quality sound equipment, plus various gimbals, sliders, lights etc. to produce films that tell stories creatively, yet ultimately are of the very highest technical specifications.
-Films are shot in S-Log and subsequently colour-graded to ensure a consistent, pre-agreed "look" for the client and will be delivered in web-ready .h264 files, plus we will also deliver broadcast masters, for archiving and subsequent encoding if required.
+We use high-end "Netflix-approved" cameras, broadcast quality sound equipment, plus various gimbals, sliders, lights etc. to produce films that tell stories creatively, yet ultimately are of the very highest technical specifications and will be delivered in web-ready files, plus we will also deliver broadcast masters, for archiving and subsequent encoding if required.